 If you are not a mashed potato person, you can spoon the meatballs and sauce onto additional rice, cauliflower rice or even plop them into a toasted bun for a twist on a meatball sub!
 Just definitely don’t let any of that rich, tomato-y sauce go to waste!

 Yes!
 These freeze well!
 Simply prepare your meatballs and place on a parchment paper-lined baking sheet and freeze.
-Once frozen, store in a gallon freezer bag until ready to bake.
+Once frozen, store in a gallon freezer bag until ready to bake, up to 4 months.
+You can also cook the meatballs first then freeze and store up to 2 months.
+Thaw in the refrigerator overnight.

 - Use low-fat ground beef, I prefer 10% fat content.